luke11brown/UK-TopSky-Controller-Pack/README.md

 Place the UK-TopSky folder in you Documents\EuroScope folder.
 Open one of the provided PRF files in EuroScope and voila!

+For further information regarding the features of the various plugins in use, refer to the wiki.

 ## Contributing

 Please read [Contributing.md](https://github.com/luke11brown/UK-TopSky-Controller-Pack/blob/master/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.